micro-pay/micro/README.md

 <img src="micro.png" width="200"/>

 # Digital money you can send instantly.
 Discover scalable transactions with no fees
-A micro is a trustless, secure cryptocurrency that utilizes the MicroNET to assign a private blockchain to each individual wallet.
+A micro is a trustless and secure cryptocurrency that utilizes the MicroNET to assign a private blockchain to each individual wallet.
 This enables the possibility of instantaneous transactions, at any time.
 ___

 ### Trustless, secure and fee-less